-Portfolios specifically monitored by the Group CORISQ include:
+Portfolios specifically monitored by the Group CORISQ are among others:

-- individual and professional credit portfolio (retail) in metropolitan France and in International Retail Banking in Europe.
+- individual and professional credit portfolio (retail) in metropolitan France on the first hand and in International Retail Banking in Europe on the other hand.
 The Group defines in particular a risk appetite target concerning the minimum share covered by Credit Logement guarantee for real estate loans granted to individuals; - oil and gas sectors, on which the Group has defined a credit policy adapted to the different types of activity of sector players.
-This policy distinguishes financing guaranteed by oil reserves, project financing, short-term trade finance transactions, and takes into account regional characteristics; - commercial real estate scope, on which the Group has defined a framework for origination and monitoring of exposures and limits according to the different types of financing, geographical areas and/or activities;
+This policy distinguishes financing guaranteed by oil reserves, project financing, short-term trade finance transactions, and takes into account regional characteristics; - commercial real estate scope, on which the Group has defined a framework for origination and monitoring of exposures and limits according to the different types of financing, geographical areas and/or activities: